artcuddy/project4-cocktail-nerd/TESTING.md

 ![Comment Deleted Success](documentation/readme_images/testing/auth/success-comment-deleted.webp)

-* The functionality to update a comments, previously sent by the user is working without issues.
+* The functionality to update comments, previously sent by the user is working without issues.
 A new page is opened, to update the comment then when the update button is clicked.
 Once the action is complete, the interactive message is displayed at the top of the page.

 ![Comment Edited Success](documentation/readme_images/testing/auth/success-comment-edited.webp)